7 Things to Do Before Moving, After Buying Your First Home

 Change All the Locks In Your New Home

-Check the Entire House to be Sure it Has Smoke Alarms and Carbon monoxide detector
+Check the Entire House to be Sure it Has Smoke Alarms and a Carbon monoxide detector

 Apart from having the smoke alarm, you also need to get yourself a very good carbon dioxide detector.
 Smoke is made mostly of carbon dioxide, and these detectors will help you pick up the slightest sign of carbon monoxide, and this will trigger the system.
 Your safety is worth more than the amount you will spend trying to repair your home after fire damage.
 If you do not have any of these things, you need to consider them seriously.
 Imagine how it would feel to have memories of your items when they were in boxes alone.